Beloin/PPDOfflineMessagingApp/README.md

 Clients in C++QT using a straightforward implementation

 # Server + Message Broker
-Server will be implemented in * and Message broker will be ActiveMQ/RabbitMQ
+Server will be implemented in (Python, Elixir or Java) and Message broker will be ActiveMQ/RabbitMQ